 Will Cockwood Primary School definitely become an Academy?

-The governing body has received academy orders from the Secretary of State agreeing for it to become part of an academy and is working towards a conversion in May 2018.
+The governing body has received academy orders from the Secretary of State agreeing for it to become part of an academy and is working towards a conversion in Spring 2019.
 However, the school is not obligated to become an academy until the contract between the academy trust and the Department for Education (known as the Funding Agreement) is signed.

 We are also holding meetings with staff, and will be keeping pupils informed throughout the process.